Manufacturing Consulting That Increases Shop Floor Throughput

 Most hidden capacity is lost in ordinary places: tools staged after the spindle stops, fixtures that require too much indicating, jobs routed to the wrong machine, first-article delays, inspection loops, and tribal knowledge that only one operator knows.
 Those issues show up as late deliveries, overtime, missed quote assumptions, and inconsistent shift performance long before they show up in a formal improvement report.

 We work alongside operators and supervisors to measure what is happening, implement changes on the floor, and document the methods your team needs to repeat.
-If you are trying to improve throughput, shorten setup time, stabilize CNC operations, or improve a high-mix manufacturing workflow, the work starts with what your floor is already telling you.
+If you need to improve throughput, shorten setup time, stabilize CNC operations, or improve high-mix production flow, the work starts with what your floor is already telling you.

 Process & Workflow Optimization